 Top Attorney Steven E. Clark

-NO law firm in Oklahoma has won more medical cases at trial than Clark & Mitchell.
+NO attorney in Oklahoma has won more medical cases at trial than Steve Clark.

 We compassionately fight for your best interests and won’t take the easy way out.

-For instance, if a device such as a pacemaker or stent is found to be defective after it has been surgically inserted, another surgery may be required to remove the device.
+For instance, if a device such as a pacemaker or a stent is found to be defective after it has been surgically inserted, another surgery may be required to remove the device.
 Depending on the circumstances, this second procedure may put the patient at a greater risk since the rate of success for a second surgery may be significantly lower than the first.

 How Do Defective Devices Obtain FDA Approval?

 Medical devices are regulated by the Food and Drug Administration’s Center for Devices and Radiological Health (CDRH).
 Each device must pass a series of rigorous tests and meet specific requirements and safety standards before being released to the public.

 Such companies are more concerned with losing their place in the market than they are with the health and safety of consumers.
 However, these manufacturers can be held liable for any injuries that result if their product is deemed defective, and if the defects are severe enough, the product may be recalled from the market.

 Do You Have a Product Liability Case?

 Unfortunately, some devices are exempted from claims by federal law.
-If you or a loved one has suffered in Oklahoma as a result of defective medical devices, contact us at Clark & Mitchell P.C. today.
-We will review the details of your claim to determine whether or not you have a case.
+If you or a loved one has suffered in Oklahoma as a result of defective medical devices, contact us at Clark & Mitchell P.C. ” Defective Medical Device Attorney” today.